How to Clean a Bathroom During Flu Season

 Each surface that you or someone else touches becomes a germ reservoir—a point for the indirect transmission of germs to the next person who touches it.

 Germs can live on dry surfaces for hours, days and even weeks.
-In fact, viruses typically remain active on hard surfaces like stainless steel or hard plastics longer than they do on soft, porous surfaces like fabrics.
-Each time someone uses the bathroom and touches the surfaces, they may introduce new germs or take with them germs that were already there.
+In fact, viruses typically remain active on hard bathroom surfaces like stainless steel porcelain, and plastic longer than they do on soft, porous materials like fabric.
+Every time someone touches a surface—whether it’s a toilet handle, faucet, or light switch—they may introduce new germs or pick up existing ones.

 Related: Shop Touch-free Bathroom Appliances